 Taking a thick pan, they literally turned the traditional pizza upside down, resulting in pie-like layers.
 The sauce became the top layer, covering the cheese and toppings.
 The thickness of the new creation takes a mandatory forty-minute baking process to produce a glorious tower of pizza perfection – the Chicago deep-dish pizza.

-5 Best Deep Dish Pizza Restaurants in Chicago
+5 Best Restaurants For Deep Dish Pizza In Chicago

 29 E Ohio St. // +1 312-321-1000